sammy-kablammy/.config/quick_reference/git_quick_reference.md

 * git log | vim -R -
 to see all the files currently being tracked by git
-* git ls-tree -r main --name-only
+* git ls-tree -r main --name-only to fetch/rebase instead of the default fetch/merge, use
+* git pull --rebase

 # HEAD
 HEAD is the name of the currently checked out commit.